 How to protect your WordPress Admin login

-So, what measures can you take to make your WordPress login page more secure?
+So, what measures can you take to make to secure your WordPress login page?

 How to change the wp admin URL in WordPress

 Changing your wp admin URL is pretty straightforward and immediately adds a layer of security, making it more difficult for anyone seeking to gain entry to your site via this route.

 Every hacker knows that domain.com/wp-admin is the default route to a WordPress login page but would they know that the route to YOUR website is yoursite.com/ilovemyfavouritefood or even yoursite.com/onlyiwillknowthis?

 All of this is made possible by using a plugin called WPS Hide Login.
 It’s free, very easy to use and works not by rewriting any existing files but by simply intercepting a page request and rerouting to a URL location which you can choose once the plugin is installed.